Your Gift DOUBLES to Help Deliver Hope and Joy!

 John: Well, then you obviously get a new one.

-Kristi: You’ve got to rinse it.
-Right.
+Kristi: Right.
 Right.

 Jim: My goodness, you guys.
-Come on.

 John: It’s a water glass.

-Jim: Ease up on your glass consumption.
+Jim: Ease up on your glass consumption!

 Jim: Okay.
 Okay.

-Kristi: And then it’s like, “Was mine a little to the left or the right?”
-I mean, then you have glasses everywhere.
-So, we had a spot on the counter and I just got mason jars and I got these really cute, colorful – it’s called washi tape.
-It’s just this colorful tape.
-And everybody decorated their own thing, put their name on it, and then suddenly we knew whose water glass was whose.
-It was super simple, and it kept it just organized.
+Kristi: So, we had a spot on the counter, and I just got mason jars, and I got these really cute colorful, it’s called Washi Tape, it’s just this colorful tape.
+And everybody decorated their own thing, put their name on it, and then suddenly we knew whose water glass was who’s.
+It was super simple and it kept it just organized.

 Kristi: Okay.
 Oh, absolutely.

-Kristi: Oh, yeah.
-(Laughter) And, you know, if you – if you are having many things – I mean, again, it just depends on the dynamic of your family.
-So, you don’t have to do that, Jim.
+Kristi: Oh, yeah. (laughs) And, you know, if you feel, or have many things.
+I mean, again, it just depends on the dynamic of your family.

 John: You can do it in the garage.

-John: (Laughter).
+John: (laughing)

 Kristi: That’s right.
-But I mean, think about it…
+But, I mean, think about it.

 Jim: One for milk, one for water.

-Kristi: (Laughter) I know.
+Kristi: (laughs) I know.
 But think about it, though.
-If you have a glass of milk and you set your glass down.
-Then you have glass of water and you set that glass down and you decide, “I want some juice.
-I want some soda.”
+If you have a glass of milk and you set your glass down, then you have a glass of water and you set that glass down and you decide I want some juice, I want some soda.
 Then you have four glasses and you’re one person.
-So, then multiply that by all the people in the house.
-You end up with a ton of…
+So then multiply that by all the people in the house, you end up with a ton of gla… Okay.

-Jim: You know, what’s the problem?
+Jim: Yeah, what’s the problem? (laughs)

-Kristi: 10 times a day.
-(Laughter)
+Kristi: Right!
+Ten times a day. (laughs)

 Kristi: Absolutely.